These 5 Millennials Started Blogging 12 Months Ago. Now They’re All Making $1,000+/Month

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

 Just because blogs came out when we were still saying “World Wide Web” doesn’t mean the entire idea of these personal publications is out of style.
 The medium has evolved so much since then.
 Now, a lot of people use blogs as part of a sophisticated marketing strategy to attract business.
-No more personal stories, starting a blog is now serious business.
+No more just telling personal stories, starting a blog is now serious business.

 Preparation Is Key to Earning Quickly